NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 ## A Working Example
 **Step 1:**
 Download the tiff stack [pedernal](https://www.dropbox.com/s/rd6hrf3nqu3mgp8/Pedernal.tif?dl=0).
 This is a stack of 31 images of a painting surface with the advanced formation of soap protrusions.
 Each image is illuminated with a unique lighting direction.
+Also note there is no mirror ball or other calibration sources.
+All information about the lighting is extracted directly from the images themselves.

 **Step 2:**
 In Fiji, convert the stack to 32 bits and run [Polynomial fit](https://imagej.nih.gov/ij/plugins/polynomial-fit/index.html).
 In the dialog box the degree x and degree y should both be set to 1.
 When prompted, select process the whole stack, press ok.